Join one of the most exciting voyages in the world as you sail across the Atlantic Cape to Cape via Antarctica in 2025.

 Here, in the middle of the Atlantic Ocean, lives a small community on top of an active volcano.
 Your voyage ends in the South African capital Cape Town.

 Your vessel is a sail training ship which means you will be mustered as voyage crew.
 But don’t worry, you’ll receive thorough safety training.
 Being part of the crew is definitely a major part of this amazing experience.
-And what’s great is that no prior sailing experience is necessary.
+And what’s great is that no prior sailing experience is necessary although it’s recommended for all off-shore experiences so you’re sure it’s the right kind of trip for you!
 This is an adventure open to everyone.
 While on deck you will work side by side with the permanent crew.
-Join the watch system, take the helm, assist with maneuvers and navigation, make the weather observations, learn to furl the sails, and so much more.
+Join the watch system, take the helm, assist with manoeuvres and navigation, make the weather observations, learn to furl the sails, and so much more.
 Lectures will be given regarding basic sail theory, watch responsibilities, line handling, navigation, and steering.
 You’ll be an old sea-dog in no time.